Satyamaddipati/satyamaddipati.github.io/index.md

 classes: wide
 ---

-## Hi, I'm Satya
+Hi, I’m Satya.

-I'm a Computer Science Master's student at UW–Madison with a dual degree from IIT Bombay.
-I have over 2 years of industry experience building production ML systems, and I'm hungry to learn more.
-I specialize in large language model pipelines, RAG systems, and autonomous agents.
+I’m a Computer Science Master’s student at UW–Madison with a dual degree from IIT Bombay.
+With over 2 years of industry experience building production ML systems, I specialize in Large Language Model (LLM) pipelines, RAG systems, and autonomous agents.

 My goal is straightforward: to transform complex data into reliable, automated decisions.

-Currently seeking Summer 2026 ML Engineering internships (May–August).
-[Resume](/assets/resume.pdf)
+🚀 Currently seeking Summer 2026 ML Engineering internships (May–August).

+📄 Download Resume{: .btn .btn--primary .btn--large}
 ---

 ## What I Do